-The UWS Penrith Observatory is located on the Werrington North Campus of the University of Western Sydney just off the Great Western Highway.
+The Western Sydney University Penrith Observatory is located on the Werrington North Campus of the Western Sydney University just off the Great Western Highway.

 For more information, email Roslyn McCourt or call 02 4736 0135, or email